 8.3.6 Induct the trainee teacher into the department and give full information on classroom organisation, planning, assessment, effective teaching and learning and curriculum.
 Arrange for the trainee to have access to all necessary resources for her/his teaching, in particular ensuring that ICT facilities are available.

 8.3.7 Provide a suitable timetable in order to facilitate a phased induction for the trainee into building up her/his teaching of appropriate groups/classes as far as possible across the full age and ability range.
-8.3.8 Formally observe one trainee lessons each per week as per the table below in 8.20.2 providing verbal and written feedback in private, using the observation schedule in the Mentor and PT Guidebook.
+8.3.8 Formally observe one trainee lesson per week providing verbal and written feedback in private, using the observation schedule in the Professional Tutor and Mentor Guidebook.
 Ensure that similar regular observations are also carried out by teachers of other classes taught by the trainee where necessary, and co-ordinate feedback from these observations.
 Ensure that informal feedback is given regularly from trainee teaching in non-formally observed lessons.

-8.3.9 Arrange regular and undisturbed training, discussion and feedback sessions (one hour weekly) on topics set out in the Training Plan or in the Mentor or PT Guidebooks plus issues related to effective teaching and discussion of current progress.
+8.3.9 Arrange regular and undisturbed training, discussion and feedback sessions (one hour weekly) on topics set out in the Training Plan or in the Mentor and Professional Tutor guidebook plus issues related to effective teaching and discussion of current progress.
 Set targets for further development and monitor the trainee's Portfolio and other files and training documents.
 Approve her/his planning, preparation and evaluation of lessons.

-8.3.10 Contribute to the development and monitoring of the trainee's subject knowledge for teaching
+8.3.10 Contribute to the development and monitoring of the trainee's subject knowledge for teaching.
 8.3.11 Liaise with class teachers with whom the trainee is placed ensuring they are adequately briefed including on how to carry out lesson observations and give feedback if required.